aditirathoree/myfirst-repo/README.md

 # myfirst-repo
-This is only for practice
+This is only for practice.
+I am on my learning phase.